RicardoPinheiro03/scc-tp1/README.md

 2) Correct the code on the update of the post number of likes. *DONE*

-3) The caching system with REDIS is to correct. *ATM* -- maybe add caching in some other features.
+3) The caching system with REDIS is to correct. *SEMI-DONE* -- maybe add caching in some other features.
 Also, test the redis-cli to see if the data is there.
 The data is not being saved on REDIS.

 -- The redis-cli is supposed to be turned off when flagged.
 This is a TODO implementation.

+-- The cache is good for now.
+Go to 4.
+Meanwhile, remember to come here.

-3.a) Commit changes to GitHub
+3.a) Commit changes to GitHub *DONE*

-4) The testing framework is to implement as well.
+4) The testing framework is to implement as well. *ATM*

+-- Make the scripts with more test cases.

 5) Implement the serverless functions.
 Go to the pratical lecture on Friday.

 6) See the new file about the project -- geo-replication, testing,

+7) Implement the Advanced Search ...

 - Executar o azuremanagement (ou seja mandar tudo abaixo e deixar a classe executar) DONE